diamondbacks all time home run leaders

 Top 21 Diamondbacks All-Time Home Run Leaders

-Last Updated on October 10, 2023 by Matt Musico
+Last Updated on October 1, 2024 by Matt Musico

 Could there be a clean sweep for Luis Gonzalez in both the Arizona Diamondbacks’ all-time and single-season home run leaderboards?
 The short answer to that question is yes.
 However, you can still check out who else joined him as Diamondbacks all time home run leaders.
-We’ll first detail the top five and then list out the remainder of the top 21.
+We’ll first detail the top seven and then list out the remainder of the top 21.

 Luis Gonzalez: 224 Home Runs